carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 - Push even further the role of the users
 - Engage direclty with [C3S](http://climate.copernicus.eu)
 - Publish the algorithms for indices and make them "tools" on the [CDS](http://cds.climate.copernicus.eu)
-- This would allow the software to be used on other datasets -
+- This would allow the software to be used on other datasets + API -
 -
 -